 Ross Anderson, Project Director & Principal Investigator

-Ross is Senior Lead Researcher at the Educational Policy Improvement Center (EPIC) and Ph.D. candidate in Education Leadership at the University of Oregon.
+Ross is Principal Researcher at Inflexion and earned his Ph.D. in Education Leadership with specialization in quantitative research methods at the University of Oregon.
 Before entering the field of education, Ross studied architecture at Yale University.
 He designed and built sculptural architectural projects, working with playful innovators, like Tom Luckey.
 Ross brings nine years of professional experience in education innovation, first serving as the Director of Strategic Initiatives in Norwich, Connecticut.
 Throughout his work in Connecticut and Oregon, Ross has been responsible for designing and leading over $9 million of grant-funded work to enhance the learning experiences of youth in diverse communities.
 He works collaboratively to design, implement, and research creative solutions to boost engagement of community members, educators, and students in deeper learning.
 Ross’s work aims to promote new understanding about the role that skills, like creativity, can play in future conceptions of educational policy and practice.
 In his free time, Ross enjoys playing the Afro-Brazilian martial art and dance form, Capoeira, and adventuring across Oregon with his family.
-Check out Ross' current curriculum vitae and contact Ross at email@example.com for more information.
+Check out Ross' current curriculum vitae and contact Ross at firstname.lastname@example.org for more information.